knocklabs/docs/pages/send-notifications/designing-workflows.md

 ---
-title: Designing notifications
+title: Designing workflows
 ---

-The Knock notification designer allows you to design notifications that can deliver a message across multiple channels for your users, all in a visual interface with a minimal amount of coding required.
+The Knock workflow builder allows you to design workflows that can deliver a notification across multiple channels for your users, all in a visual interface with a minimal amount of coding required.

 ## Cross-channel notifications

-You can use the Knock designer to orchestrate the delivery of messages across multiple channels, including in-app and out-of-app channels.
+You can use the Knock workflow builder to orchestrate the delivery of messages across multiple channels, including in-app and out-of-app channels.

 ### Picking a channel

-You can select any channel that you've already configured inside of Knock, including in-app channels (such as feeds) or out-of-app channels such as email.
+You can select any channel that you've already configured inside of Knock, including in-app channels such as feeds or out-of-app channels such as email.

 ### Trigger conditions